tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 TCP establishes return-routability as part of the connection establishment.

 DTLS implementations do not use the TLS 1.3 "compatibility mode" described in Appendix D.4 of {{!TLS13}}.
-DTLS servers MUST NOT echo the "legacy_session_id" value from the client and endpoints MUST NOT send ChangeCipherSpec messages.
+DTLS servers MUST NOT send ChangeCipherSpec messages when negotiating DTLS 1.3.

+Additionally, the "legacy_session_id_echo" field of the ServerHello message, described in Section 4.1.3 of {{!TLS13}}, MUST be empty in DTLS 1.3.
+DTLS 1.3 servers MUST NOT echo the "legacy_session_id" value from the ClientHello.
+DTLS 1.3 clients MUST abort the handshake with an "illegal_parameter" alert if the field is not empty.
+This applies even if the "legacy_session_id" field of the ClientHello is non-empty due to a cached session ID set by a pre-DTLS 1.3 server (see {{ClientHelloMsg}}).

 With these exceptions, the DTLS message formats, flows, and logic are the same as those of TLS 1.3.